-Mercury Orchestra performs Brahms and Bruckner
+Mercury Orchestra performs Perry, Schumann and Harris

-Saturday | July 20, 2024 | 8:00pm
+Saturday | July 18, 2026 | 8:00pm

 Sanders Theatre

 This performance is open to all adults and to children over the age of 5.
+The concert will end at approximately 9:45 pm.
+There will be one intermission.

 For more information, please visit the Mercury Orchestra.